nickdnj/vibekit/docs/PRD.md

 ## **1\.
 Elevator Pitch**

 VibeKit is a **vibe coding platform** — a GitHub-hosted, Firebase-powered Flutter template designed to let developers go from idea to app **without touching infrastructure**.
-Developers clone the repo, run a **configure CLI wizard**, and immediately begin building apps inside **Cursor IDE** with all backend services (Auth, Firestore, Storage, Functions, Hosting, Messaging) prewired.
+Developers clone the VibeKit template, run a **configure CLI wizard** that creates a **brand-new repository** with complete project independence, and immediately begin building apps inside **Cursor IDE** with all backend services (Auth, Firestore, Storage, Functions, Hosting, Messaging) prewired.

 By bundling **Cursor rules** for coding consistency and optional **MCP server integrations** (PDF, FFmpeg, Graphics, Firebase Admin, App Store Connect, Google Play), VibeKit transforms app development into a **creative flow**: developers describe features, and the environment scaffolds them instantly.